-His work has appeared many journals and magazines, including in New Southerner Magazine, Poetica, Scribblers on the Roof, The Merton Seasonal, The Louisville Review, and Tea: A Magazine, just to name a few, and he has performed his stories on folk singer John Gage's Kentucky Homefront radio show on WFPK.
+His work has appeared many journals and magazines, including in A Narrow Fellow, Hospital Drive, The New Sound, New Southerner Magazine, Poetica, Scribblers on the Roof, The Merton Seasonal, The Louisville Review, and Tea: A Magazine, just to name a few, and he has performed his stories on folk singer John Gage's Kentucky Homefront radio show on WFPK.
 His journalistic work has appeared in publications such as Louisville Magazine, The Courier Journal, Louisville Eccentric Observer, Business Communication Quarterly, and Jewish Advocate among many others.
-He has also had stories run on various public radio stations and shows as The Savvy Traveler on NPR as well as stories on stations WFPK, WFPL, WMKY, WUKY, and WKMS.
+He has also had stories run on various public radio stations and shows, for instance, NPRs The Savvy Traveler.

-Jackman was the recipient of the Louisville Society of Professional Journalists Award of Merit in 2005 for his column Technicalities, which appeared in Snitch.
+Jackman was the recipient of the Louisville Society of Professional Journalists Award of Merit for his column Technicalities, which appeared in Snitch.

 He currently serves as faculty advisor to the English Club, and directs the Writers Workshop Project.